The Swimming-Pool Library: Plot summary

-Will gets a telephone call from James; he has been arrested whilst seeking sex.
+Will gets a telephone call from James, who has been arrested whilst seeking sex.
 This is ironic since James's sex-life is non-eventful compared to Will's.
-It appears to be a case of police-entrapment, with an undercover officer soliciting sex from homosexual men.
+It appears to be a case of entrapment, with an undercover police officer soliciting sex from homosexual men.

 Charles's diaries have entered the Second World War; he is entering middle-age and the tone is melancholy.
 He is passionately devoted to an African man; the beautiful boy whose portrait hangs in Charles's house.
 The boy is now grown and soon to marry.

-Will goes to an exhibition of photographs by Staines.
-The theme is soft-core homo-erotica.
-He is surprised to find Gavin there.
-Talking with Staines, he discovers that he and Charles have produced three pornographic films of the type that play in the cinema where Will first had sex with Phil.

 From the diaries, Will learns how Charles's life was ruined.
 The African man whom he loved gets married and Charles begins to visit anonymous sex clubs and cruisy bathrooms.
 One night he solicits a policeman, who arrests Charles for public indecency.
 Despite his rank, Charles is ruthlessly prosecuted by a conservative politician of the time, who wants to make an example of him.
-The politician is William's grandfather; now the Viscount Beckwith.
-Will's wealth, his rank and his leisured gay existence are all built on a foundation of homosexual persecution.
-He also learns that Charles and Bill met in prison, where Bill, then a young man, had been thrown for having a love-affair with a boy three years younger than himself.
-The theme of natural love and sexuality destroyed by elite oppression is very powerful.
+The politician is William's grandfather.
+Will's wealth and his leisured gay existence are all built on a foundation of homosexual persecution.
+He also learns that Charles and Bill met in prison, where Bill, then a young man, had been sent for having a love-affair with a boy three years younger than himself.
 While Charles is in prison, he learns that Taha, the African man, has been beaten to death in an incident that is apparently racially motivated.
 After learning about his grandfather's past, Will decides that he cannot now write Charles's biography, nor was he intended to do so.
 Charles has been educating him on his own past.

-Will talks on the phone with Gavin, his brother in law.
-Gavin tells Will that he knew it was Will's grandfather who imprisoned Charles.
-A past perhaps so distant that the archaeologist knows it where the historian does not.

 Rupert has been told to watch out for Arthur; he reports that he has seen him with his brother Harold.

 Will goes to Phil's hotel.
 He encounters a rich Argentine who propositions him.
 Will accepts until he finds that the man is obsessed with gay pornographic conventions, costumes and sex toys.
 Will finds this all slightly ridiculous and is not aroused.
 He refuses to consent to sex and leaves.